 The first thing that happens is that the clear water, which represent meditative peace, displaces a lot of black ink.
 So, it’s not uncommon for meditation to “flush out” old negative emotions.

-You don't want to make a big deal of these emotions.
+When first learning to meditate, it’s common to experience the surfacing of negative emotions.
+You don’t want to make a big deal of these emotions.
 Nor do you want to indulge them.
-Try to see them as old karma that is on its way out.
-Goodbye!
-Those emotions are no longer part of who you are.
+See them as old karma that is no longer part of who you are.

 I think that what you’re experiencing is a temporary, and not an uncommon experience.
 Don’t worry about it.
 Continue to read the words of Yogananda, perhaps to begin your meditation practice.
 You might enjoy the new book of his writings called How to Have Courage, Calmness, and Confidence.

-You can also write to our Meditation Support site for ongoing meditation questions.
+You can also write to our Spiritual and Meditation Questions Answered section with any ongoing meditation questions.

 May this new direction in your life be blessed with peace and joy.